 Mechanical control methods include probing galleries with flexible wire to physically remove larvae, vacuuming out tunnel contents, or installing bee-proof netting over valuable wooden structures.
 These approaches work well for homeowners who prefer non-chemical options.

-Our approach emphasizes pollinator-conscious applications that target only structural wood while avoiding flowering plants.
-We time treatments when bees are inside tunnels and use EPA-approved products that have passed through our internal research team review.
+We time treatments for when bees are inside tunnels and use EPA-approved products that have passed our internal research team review.

 Timing is critical for effective hole closure.
 After applying dust treatments, leave carpenter bee holes open for 24-72 hours to ensure maximum contact with any remaining insects.